 - Activity which is degrading or dehumanising (eg bestiality, necrophilia, defecation, urolagnia).

-is fully consensual".
+activity is fully consensual".
 "The 'R18' category is a special and legally restricted classification primarily for explicit videos of consenting sex between adults.
 Such videos may be supplied to adults only in licensed sex shops.
-'R18' videos may not
+'R18'